dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 end
 ```

 Wow!
 Wild.
-All this means your slim controllers actually have a lot more code in
+All this means our slim controllers actually have a lot more code in
 it than it appears, and that's ok because it makes working in Phoenix much more
 convenient.